ChakshuGrover/crux/README.txt

 Instructions to set up the dev environment in Eclipse
 -------------------------------------------------
-After copying crux in your eclipse project, please add all jars from crux/lib_test/ and crux/lib_test/run_time/ to your eclipse java build path libraries.
+After creating a new general project named crux in your eclipse project, please copy crux in your workspace.

 Crux Limitations